How To Use Expo With Exisitng React Native App

 Apps are consumed by us, the users, across many of our devices.
 They do a good job of directing us to focused content; a single source of the information we need on a single topic.

 With the rise of smart devices, arguments that apps are a 'web killer' have increased.
-Developers have also flocked to native app development as they see the monetary rewards that creating a
+Developers have also flocked to native app development as they see the monetary rewards that creating a successful app can bring.

 However, are native apps really the best platform for developer innovation or user experience?
-In this article, I will argue that the web remains the best platform for app development: not only for users but also for
+In this article, I will argue that the web remains the best platform for app development: not only for users but also for developers who want to push technical boundaries.

 Closed system